jt-ml/Course3Assignment/CodeBook.md

 2. subject.id variable is Integer type
 3. the rest of variables are all Numeric type

+### Data Transformation
+- merged train and test data set into one data set using rbind function
+- tidy dataset using group_by then applying mean on each variables.

 ### Data
 The final result dataset stored at a file: tidydata.txt, has 180 observations and each of observations is the average of each varaible for each activity and each subject.